derivita/hrpc-docs/content/docs/guides/error.md

 layout: guides
 title: Error Handling
 description: |
-  This page describes how gRPC deals with errors, including gRPC's built-in error codes.
+  This page describes how HRPC deals with errors, including HRPC's built-in error codes.
 Example code in different languages can be found [here](https://github.com/avinassh/grpc-errors).
 ---

 <div id="toc" class="toc mobile-toc"></div>

 ### Standard error model

-As you'll have seen in our concepts document and examples, when a gRPC call completes successfully the server returns an `OK` status to the client (depending on the language the `OK` status may or may not be directly used in your code).
+As you'll have seen in our concepts document and examples, when a HRPC call completes successfully the server returns an `OK` status to the client (depending on the language the `OK` status may or may not be directly used in your code).
 But what happens if the call isn't successful?

-If an error occurs, gRPC returns one of its error status codes instead, with an optional string error message that provides further details about what happened.
+If an error occurs, HRPC returns one of its error status codes instead, with an optional string error message that provides further details about what happened.
-Error information is available to gRPC clients in all supported languages.
+Error information is available to HRPC clients in all supported languages.

 ### Richer error model

-The error model described above is the official gRPC error model, is supported by all gRPC client/server libraries, and is independent of the gRPC data format (whether protocol buffers or something else).
+The error model described above is the official HRPC error model, is supported by all HRPC client/server libraries, and is independent of the HRPC data format (whether protocol buffers or something else).
 You may have noticed that it's quite limited and doesn't include the ability to communicate error details.